Cannabis Nutrient Deficiencies: Complete Guide [Visual Charts]

 Cannabis Calcium Deficiency Visual Guide

 Calcium (chemical symbol ‘Ca’) is an immobile micronutrient, but one that has an essential role in the plant structure.
 Calcium helps fortify the cell walls.
-A Calcium deficiency can therefore result in warped structure/lack of structure to new growth.
+A Calcium deficiency can, therefore, result in warped structure/lack of structure to new growth.
 Calcium also helps the flow of Nitrogen and sugars through the plant.

 Unusually shaped leaves because of a Calcium deficiency